wistia/wistia-open-docs/_posts/viewer-requirements.md

 For media other than video, No PDF reader is required, as we convert documents to a Flash format as well.

-We also work with all of the major browsers and versions Internet Explorer (7,8, and 9), Firefox, Safari, Chrome, Opera, etc.
+We also work with all of the major browsers and versions of Internet Explorer (as far back as IE7), Firefox, Safari, Chrome, Opera, etc.

 <div class='browser_images'>
   <img src='https://raw.github.com/alrra/browser-logos/master/internet-explorer/internet-explorer_128x128.png' width="80px" />